 - 14.1 Adequate personal buoyancy must be worn by all competitors.
 Wet suits are not sufficient. - 14.2 Each boat should have on board a knife, which is readily accessible in the case of capsize, and a towing line, properly secured. - 14.3 The priority of safety boat personnel is the safety of people.
 The instructions of safety boat personnel must be obeyed. - 14.4 In strong winds or other adverse conditions, especially if the race is abandoned, boats must return to shore as soon as possible after finishing or retiring.
-In extreme conditions, it may not be possible to return to the point of departure.
-If racing is being conducted outside the harbour the safest point of return may well be the public slip in Seapoint Bay. - 14.5 In the event of racing being abandoned due to severe weather conditions, competitors are required to report immediately to the DMYC on their arrival on-shore (01-280-1371). - 14.6 Failure to comply with any of these safety instructions may lead to non-discardable disqualification.
-This changes RRS A5.
+In extreme conditions, it may not be possible to return to the point of departure. - 14.5 In the event of racing being abandoned due to severe weather conditions, competitors are required to report immediately to the DMYC on their arrival ashore (01 280 1371). - 14.6 Failure to comply with any of these safety instructions may lead to non-discardable disqualification.
+This changes RRS A5.1.